White Pass and Yukon Route: Heritage railway: 1988–present

-Rosters of White Pass Locomotives and Cars, Boats, and Winter Stages
+In July 2020, it was announced that the railroad would temporarily suspended their operations due to the COVID-19 pandemic.
+The railroad planned to resume their operations in July 2021, but was pushed for two more years until eventually resuming operations in May 2023.

-For the roster of White Pass locomotives and railroad cars, see List of White Pass and Yukon Route locomotives and cars.
+Rosters of White Pass locomotives and cars, boats, and winter stages

-For the roster of White Pass boats, see List of steamboats on the Yukon River.

-For the roster of White Pass winter stages, see Overland Trail (Yukon).

-War Department Baldwin 2-8-2 Locomotives
+War Department Baldwin 2-8-2 locomotives

 There are two persistent myths regarding the role the White Pass & Yukon Route played in building the Alaska Highway during the Second World War.
 They concern the eleven new USATC S118 Class locomotives that the United States Army Transportation Corps brought to the WP&YR in 1943.
 The first is that they were converted from gauge to gauge by the WP&YR shops in Skagway, Alaska.
 The second is that they were built for Iran and diverted to the WP&YR.